 20 Best and Happiest Sunflower Quotes, Poems, and Sayings

 I adore sunflowers because they are such a cheerful and happy flower to gaze upon at any time of the year.
-This is a pick of my favorite sunflower themed quotes and sayings.
-If you are in want of a real dose of sunshine to make you feel especially good about yourself, this positive and optimistic page will provide just what your longing for!
+This is a pick of my favorite sunflower-themed quotes and sayings.
+If you are in want of a real dose of sunshine to make you feel especially good about yourself, this positive and optimistic article will provide just what you're longing for!

 Sunflower Quotations and Sayings

 "Flowers have an expression of countenance as much as men and animals.
 Some seem to smile; some have a sad expression; some are pensive and diffident; others again are plain, honest and upright, like the broad-faced sunflower and the hollyhock."

 2. William Cullen Bryant

 "And the yellow sunflower by the brook, in autumn beauty stood."